Local equivalence of stabilizer states: a graphical characterisation: Generalising local complementation

 \subsection{Towards a 2-local complementation}

 We introduce 2-local complementations as a refinement of \emph{idempotent} local complementations,~i.e.~when $G\star S=G$.
-According to \cref{eq:LCIS}, an idempotent local complementation occurs when each pair $(u,v)$ of vertices has an even number of common neighbours in $S$, one can then consider a new graph transformation which consists in toggling an edge $(u,v)$ when its number of common neighbours in $S$ is equal to 2 modulo 4.
+According to \cref{eq:LCIS}, an idempotent local complementation occurs when each pair $(u,v)$ of vertices has an even number of common neighbours in $S$, one can then consider a new graph transformation consisting in toggling an edge $(u,v)$ when its number of common neighbours in $S$ is equal to 2 modulo 4.
 However, such an action may not be implementable using local operations in the graph state formalism (see \cref{fig:k4}).
-To guarantee an implementation by means of local unitary transformations on the corresponding graph states, we add the condition, called $2$-incidence, that any set of at most three vertices has an even number of common neighbours in $S$.
+To guarantee an implementation by means of local unitary transformations on the corresponding graph states, we add the condition, called $2$-incidence, that any set of 2 or 3 (distinct) vertices has an even number of common neighbours in $S$.

 For instance in the following example, a 2-local complementation over $\{a,b\}$ performs the following transformation: